Charles FitzRoy, 1st Baron Southampton: Baron Southampton

-FitzRoy was promoted to major-general in 1772, and on 20 October transferred his colonelcy from the 14th Dragoons to that of the 3rd Dragoons.
+FitzRoy was promoted to major general in 1772, and on 20 October transferred his colonelcy from the 14th Regiment of Dragoons to the 3rd Regiment of Dragoons.
 He moved as an MP from Bury St Edmunds to Thetford in 1774, at which point he began to operate more independently in politics.
-When Grafton moved to the opposition over the prime minister Lord North's aggressive policies towards British North America in October 1775, FitzRoy again refused to join him.
+When Grafton moved to the opposition in October 1775 due to Prime Minister Lord North's aggressive policies towards Patriots in the Thirteen Colonies, FitzRoy again refused to join him.
 He was promoted to lieutenant-general on 29 August 1777.
 As a reward for his support of North's policies FitzRoy was created Baron Southampton on 17 October 1780.

 In December 1780 FitzRoy was appointed Groom of the Stole to the Prince of Wales.
 (Note: FitzRoy resigned as Groom of the Stole in July 1786 but was reinstated on 23 May 1787.)
 In this role he was a special advisor and head of household to Wales.
 FitzRoy acted as an intermediary between the prince and his father George III during the disagreements surrounding the prince's secret marriage to Maria Fitzherbert.
 He was also heavily involved in the troubles, and attempted solutions, surrounding the prince's very large debts, much of which came from the construction of Carlton House.
 One contemporary said of FitzRoy that he "had only one fault, to be dislik'd by [the Prince of Wales] and a blind attachment to the king".